VR Sports Powerboat Racing

 VR Sports Powerboat Racing is a racing game developed by British studio Promethean Designs Ltd. and published by Interplay Productions division VR Sports in North America in 1998.
 Game Boy Color and Nintendo 64 ports were planned for release in the 2000s, but were later canceled.

 Gameplay

 VR Sports Powerboat Racing is a racing game where players choose from 16 craft with different engine sizes and handling.
+The game utilizes water physics, causing the boats' handling to be affected by turbulence and other boats' wakes.
 Up to four players are supported via a split screen.